Auto Cash Title Loans logo

 LoanMax offers auto title loans with loan amounts up to $10,000, subject to vehicle evaluation and ability to repay.
 The application process requires only three items: the vehicle, a photo ID, and a clear vehicle title.
 Customers can access funds quickly through this collateral-based lending model.
 The company accepts multiple payment methods including cash, check, debit card, and Western Union for loan payments.

 The Tucson location operates Monday-Friday from 10:00 AM to 6:00 PM and Saturday from 9:00 AM to 2:00 PM.
-LoanMax differentiates itself through its long operating history, multiple convenient Arizona locations, and transparent regulatory compliance by displaying state licensing information for Virginia, Delaware, South Carolina, New Mexico, Nevada, and Michigan operations.
+LoanMax differentiates itself through its long operating history, multiple convenient Arizona locations, and listed regulatory compliance by displaying state licensing information for Virginia, Delaware, South Carolina, New Mexico, Nevada, and Michigan operations.

 Title loans are a high-risk financial product typically involving significant interest rates and the risk of vehicle repossession if payments are not made.
 While LoanMax provides emergency access to cash based on vehicle equity, borrowers should understand that defaulting on a title loan means losing their vehicle.
 The company is licensed and regulated in multiple states, though Nevada specifically warns customers that title loans should only be used for short-term financial needs.